Umberto II of Italy: Italian expansion during the Second World War

 After the capitulation of France, Mussolini kept Umberto inactive as an Army commander.
 In the summer of 1940, Umberto was to command a planned invasion of the Kingdom of Yugoslavia.
-Still, Mussolini subsequently canceled the invasion of Yugoslavia in favour of invading the Kingdom of Greece.
+Still, Mussolini subsequently cancelled the invasion of Yugoslavia in favour of invading the Kingdom of Greece.
 In June 1941, supported by his father, Umberto strongly lobbied to be given command of the Italian expeditionary force sent to the Soviet Union, saying that, as a Catholic, he fully supported Operation Barbarossa and wanted to do battle with the "godless communists".
 Mussolini refused the request, and instead gave Umberto the responsibility of training the Italian forces scheduled to participate in Operation Hercules, the planned Axis invasion of Malta.
 On 29 October 1942, he was awarded the rank of Marshal of Italy (Maresciallo d'Italia).
 During October–November 1942, in the Battle of El Alamein, the Italo-German force was defeated by the British Eighth Army, marking the end of Axis hopes of conquering Egypt.
 The Axis retreated back into Libya.
 In November 1942, as part of the Battle of Stalingrad, the Red Army launched Operation Uranus, which saw the Soviets annihilate much of the Italian expeditionary force in Russia and encircle the German 6th Army.
 The disastrous Italian defeats at Stalingrad and El Alamein turned Umberto against the war and led him to conclude that Italy must sign an armistice before it was too late.
 In late 1942, Umberto had his cousin, the 4th Duke of Aosta, visit Switzerland to contact the British consulate in Geneva, where he passed on a message to London that the King was willing to sign an armistice with the Allies in exchange for a promise that he be allowed to keep his throne.